Docs

 What Circuit Knows

-Go to Settings → Account to see what Circuit has learned: ship count, category breakdown (e.g. Bug 65%, Feature 23%) and any classification corrections.
-This data is used automatically to improve briefs and priority scoring.
+Go to Settings → Account to see what Circuit has learned: ship count, type breakdown (e.g. Bug 65%, Feature 23%) and any type corrections.
+This data is used automatically to improve specs and priority scoring.

 Shipping History on Priorities